it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 The security service is being provided through well-vetted components.

+##### Quality criteria

+In the vast majority of cases, the security service should be written by a reputable third party.
+Use of security service developed or maintained in-house must be thoroughly justified.

 ##### Question

-- Who wrote or provides the components?
+- Who wrote or provides the security service?
 - Was it written in house?
 - Was it provided by a reputable third party?

-##### Quality criteria

-The component is written by a reputable third party.
-Use of an in-house security service must be justified.

 ##### Answers

-- Component not vetted
+- Security service not vetted
 - Yes, written in house
 - Yes, written by third party